(This post originally ran in July 2013.)

 It is about the fourteenth time he has won one of the big prizes at a raffle or bingo in the last four years.
 We always win.
 We have come to expect to win.
 In fact, if we don't win (at least a trinket), it has come to seem strange to me.

 Mar.
 2011: Wins 11 games in four years.
 Grand Prize three times.
 Not a bad winning

 percentage.
 You really can do that too!

 Winning at raffles, bingo and winning at life are very, almost eerily, similar and I'd like to talk to you about that today.
 I think, if there is anything that I have been a massive success in my life at is that is being able to convince my children that they will "win."
-I have shown them that the way to "win" is by first believing that you will win.
+I have shown them that the way to "win" is by first believing that you will win and that you are a "winner.".
 I have even convinced - may I suggest that I brainwashed - my third daughter into believing that she would conquer "incurable" forth stage cancer.

-I do not mean here that you can believe yourself into winning a game of chance; I mean you can become a winner simply by changing your attitude and better understand of what it means to "win."
+I do not mean here that you can believe yourself into winning a game of chance like a lottery or the raffle; I mean you can become a winner simply by changing your attitude and better understand of what it means to "win."

 But before I go into theory and philosophy more, allow me to continue (brag like a looney) by telling you about the past and our "luck" and wins in all sorts of games and winning at bingo.